Whether you’re craving a quick bite, dumplings or an all-you-can-eat feast, these tasty cheap eats won’t break the bank.

 Scoopy Milk Bar bingsu

 A towering mountain of snowy shaved ice, condensed milk, boba and fresh fruit await at Scoopy.
 This hidden laneway dessert bar is an insta-fave for their cute offerings.
 You can get a single serve treat for just $9.50.
-That includes the new vegan lychee bingsu.
+That includes the vegan lychee bingsu.

 Paik's Noodle